-Students undertaking SIS20115 Certificate II in Sport and Recreation and SIS30315 Certificate III in Fitness will undertake a range of both theory and practical work to gain the skills and knowledge required to complete their qualification.
+Students undertaking SIS20115 Certificate II in Sport and Recreation will undertake a range of both theory and practical work to gain the skills and knowledge required to complete their qualification.
 Theory knowledge, will be assessed through comprehensive workbooks that require students to answer questions covering knowledge of nutrition, programming, workplace health and safety, risk analysis and more.
 Students will also be assessed on their ability to screen clients and develop programs.
 All assessment will be undertaken by staff of the College of Health and Fitness.